xp4xbox/Puffader/readme.md

 * Ability to stop the program via ctrl-rshift-h.
 * Ability to log special characters.
 * Optional persistence.
+* Ability to capture window mouse clicks
 * Checking for multiple instances
 * And more...

 ## Quick Usage

 1. Open file with idle or any other editor.
-2. Modifiy lines `21-39` for your personal preference: eg.
+2. Modifiy lines `22-45` for your personal preference: eg.
 ```
 strEmailAc = "email@gmail.com"
 strEmailPass = "pass"